About Me

 I was invited to attend a 7-day intensive directing masterclass as an actor with Mark Travis, one of the world’s leading authorities on intuitive directing.
 I, along with a dozen other actors, were there for the directors to practice the Travis Technique on.
 I sat at the back, still believing I didn’t belong there.
 And then Mark said something to the directors that shook me to my core:

 He wasn’t talking about objectives or beats.
 He was talking about intuition over cognitive reasoning—about allowing the character’s subconscious to shape the story, rather than the director’s mind imposing control over it.
+This was a complete radical shift from the structured methods I had been conditioned to follow.
 And for the first time, I felt seen.

 On day one, Mark recognised something in me that I had known all along but had never been able to articulate.
 He leaned toward me at the back of the room and said, "You already know this don't you?" and with all of the weight of years of struggle, I replied with a resounding "YES!"

-In a single session, I was able to become a character—fully, instinctively—without breaking the scene down into intellectualised parts.
-I wasn’t thinking, I was simply existing in the role.
-And the reaction from one of NZ's prominent directors?
+In a single session, Mark, utilising his interrogation process I was able to transform into the character—fully, instinctively—without breaking the scene down into intellectualised parts.
+I wasn’t thinking, I was simply existing in the role, my conscious self was fully surrendering to the character.
+A character so vicious, aggressive and full of rage, reaching a level emotion and causing everyone in the room to shift in their seats.
+Mark sensing the concern, calmly ended the scene and then utter silence, to everyone’s surprise there was no need for me to craft out, I simply uttered “that was amazing!”.
+The reaction from one of NZ's prominent directors?
 “I didn’t know you could do that.”

 From that moment, I stopped trying to prove myself and started owning my process.

 I became obsessed with understanding why this worked—why my instincts had rejected traditional acting methods, why surrendering to curiosity, wonder, and subconscious absorption led to deeper, more authentic performances.
-I realised that true transformation often occurs through expectation violation, when the brain encounters something unexpected and is forced to adapt, embedding the experience more deeply.
-I studied Whole Brain Thinking by Dr Jill Bolte Taylor, Carl Jung’s persona theory, the psychology of deep learning, and how the subconscious shapes creativity.
+I studied Whole Brain Thinking by Dr Jill Bolte Taylor, Carl Jung’s persona theory, Todd Herman’s The Alter Ego Effect, the psychology of deep learning, and how the subconscious shapes creativity.
 I trained directly with Mark Travis, becoming part of his team, learning how to extract the character from within the actor, rather than forcing the actor to impose themselves onto the character.

 Additionally, I have undertaken online training in body language with Vanessa Van Edwards and studied Neuro-Linguistic Programming (NLP) workshops, further deepening my understanding of how human behaviour, subconscious communication, and psychological patterns influence performance.
 Unlike traditional acting techniques that often emphasise a single learning style, my method incorporates all seven learning styles, ensuring that every actor—regardless of how they process information—has access to a method that works with their natural strengths rather than against them.